Canonical tags are one of the most important SEO tags. Yet, they are often misunderstood.

 What Are Canonical Tags?

-This is important because duplicate content can hurt your SEO by confusing search engines and causing them to index multiple versions of the same page.
+Canonical tags (rel=“canonical”) are HTML elements that tell search engines which version of a page is the “master” or original version (this is important because duplicate content can hurt your SEO by confusing search engines and causing them to index multiple versions of the same page).

-Using canonical tags can help you avoid this problem by telling search engines which version of a page is the original.
+Using them can help you avoid this problem by telling search engines which version of a page is the original.

 Examples of Canonical Tags